RWDevathon/Mechanical-Humanlikes-Core/README.md

 * An extensive mod settings page allowing for reconfiguring various races as mechanical and settings for controlling various aspects of mechanical pawns.

 ## Known Issues / Incompatibilities
-* Smart Medicine is incompatible at this time due to how it affects pawn's AI regarding medicine for treatment.
-Since mechanical units from this mod use repair stims as medicine and have a different system for medical related details, the two will conflict.
 * Activating Self-Tend on a mechanical pawn will throw a message at you complaining that the Doctor work type is not assigned even if the pawn has the Mechanic work type assigned (It's harmless, mechanical pawns will self-tend based on Mechanic, not Doctor).

 ## Links